LLM-Augmented Chemical Synthesis and Design Decision Programs: Experiments

 \subsection{Experimental Setup}

-\paragraph{Dataset.}We conduct experiments using the USPTO \citep{schneider2016s, gln-retro} and Pistachio \citep{pistachio} datasets.
+\paragraph{Dataset.} We conduct experiments using the USPTO \citep{schneider2016s, gln-retro} and Pistachio \citep{pistachio} datasets.
 For USPTO, we utilize USPTO-190 \citep{retro*} and a simplified subset, USPTO-EASY, which is randomly sampled from the test set used in Retro* single-step model training.
 For the Pistachio dataset, we adopt the version from \citep{desp} but remove the starting material constraints.
 The route database is constructed using the training and validation sets from Retro*, while the reaction database is a processed version of USPTO-Full, as used in \citep{desp}.
 For the building block set, we canonicalize all SMILES strings from the 23 million purchasable building blocks available in eMolecules, following the approach of \citep{retro*}.
-We show the statistics of the datasets in \Cref{app:data_stat}. \paragraph{Baseline.}We consider three single-step retrosynthesis models in combination with two search algorithms: MCTS \citep{segler2017learning} and Retro* \citep{retro*}.
+We show the statistics of the datasets in \Cref{app:data_stat}. \paragraph{Baseline.} We consider three single-step retrosynthesis models in combination with two search algorithms: MCTS \citep{segler2017learning} and Retro* \citep{retro*}.
 The single-step models are as follows: Graph2Edits \citep{graph2edits} is a template-free graph generative model that systematically edits the molecular graph of the target product to generate valid reactant structures.
 RootAligned \citep{rootaligned} is another template-free approach that enforces a strict one-to-one mapping between product and reactant SMILES strings by aligning them to a shared root atom.
 LocalRetro \citep{chen2021deep} is a template-based method that employs local reaction templates involving atom and bond edits, coupled with a global attention mechanism to capture non-local effects.

-\paragraph{Metrics.}For retrosynthesis planning tasks, we use the success rate as the evaluation metric.
+\paragraph{Metrics.} For retrosynthesis planning tasks, we use the success rate as the evaluation metric.
 For synthesizable molecular design tasks, we measure performance using the top-1 expected property in the designed molecules.

-\paragraph{Configuration~\footnote{The code base will be available soon.}.} We utilize GPT-4o~\footnote{GPT-4o-2024-08-06} \citep{hurst2024gpt} and DeepSeek-V3 \citep{guo2025deepseek} as our LLMs and set the temperature to 0.7 for all queries, ensuring a balanced trade-off between creativity and reliability.
+\paragraph{Configuration~\footnote{Our code is available at \url{https://github.com/zoom-wang112358/LLM-Syn-Planner}.}.} We utilize GPT-4o~\footnote{GPT-4o-2024-08-06} \citep{hurst2024gpt} and DeepSeek-V3 \citep{guo2025deepseek} as our LLMs and set the temperature to 0.7 for all queries, ensuring a balanced trade-off between creativity and reliability.
 To maintain efficiency, we impose a maximum search time of 60 minutes per molecule.